prz-ziaja/SO/PZiaja/info.md

-Przemyslaw Ziaja - laboratoria test
+Przemyslaw Ziaja - laboratoria SO